Joshua Rosenberg, Ph.D.

 Additional Professional Affiliations

-Faculty Fellow, College of Emerging and Collaborative Studies, University of Tennessee, Knoxville
+Faculty Fellow (Data Science), College of Emerging and Collaborative Studies, University of Tennessee, Knoxville

 Faculty Fellow, Center for Enhancing Education in Mathematics and Sciences, University of Tennessee, Knoxville